7amo10/OSTEP-Notes/README.md

 - 43: The Log-structured File System (LFS)
 - 44: Flash-based SSDs
 - 45: Data Integrity and Protection
-- 46: A Dialogue on Security Summary
+- 46: A Dialogue on Persistence Summary
 - 47: A Dialogue on Distributed Systems
 - 48: Distributed Systems
 - 49: Network File System (NFS)